 The LIM-5M wasn't very popular, since the tweaks and higher weight degraded handling.
 There was some consideration given to a "LIM-5RM" tactical reconnaissance variant, but it never got to prototype stage.
-Work was performed on an improved variant of the LIM-5M, the "LIM-6", featuring a "blown flaps" scheme improve takeoffs and landings, and a number of other tweaks.
+Work was performed on an improved variant of the LIM-5M, the "LIM-6", featuring a "blown flaps" scheme to improve take-offs and landings, and a number of other tweaks.
 The LIM-6 turned out to be something of a step backward: the enhancements didn't improve matters all that much and the blown flaps scheme was mechanically unreliable.
 Although 40 LIM-6 aircraft were built, they were never accepted into service.

 The LIM-6bis began production in 1963, with about 70 built into 1964.
 Surviving LIM-5M and LIM-6 machines were converted to the LIM-6bis standard.
 A number of reconnaissance machines, known as "LIM-6M", were built, featuring a camera either in the rear fuselage just behind the wing, or in the nose just behind the cannon.

 * The Poles also performed a range of modifications of their MiG-17s, including:

 * By the mid-1950s, the MiG-17 and MiG-17F had replaced the MiG-15 in first-line service with the VVS, while the MiG-17P and MiG-17PF had become the standard interceptors of the PVO national air defense organization.
 At the time, the Americans were very bold in performing aerial reconnaissance intrusions over the USSR, and the Soviets were keen to put a stop to them.